Hamuda-Anfoune/First-laravel/ReadMe-MyNotes.md

             # I commented out the original content and localhost still works

-3.Creating a new controller: using Artisan is better:
+3. Creating a new controller: using Artisan is better:
     $ php artisan make:controller PagesController --resource
       --respurce: creates functions within the controller, e.g. create, store, delete..